 In the late 1980s, a new Holtkamp mechanical organ was installed, and the chancel area of the sanctuary was remodeled.
-In celebration and honor of the Church’s bicentennial in 2003, a large Bicentennial Garden was created near the building.
-Major renovations of the steeple and the stained-glass windows were completed in 2006.
+A large Bicentennial Garden was created near the building in 2003, and major renovations of the steeple and the stained glass windows were completed in 2006.
 With the addition of new copper to the steeple, it continues to shine as a beacon of inspiration and vision to all who view its stately grandeur.

 Two of the congregation’s daughters and seven sons have entered the ministry to serve the Lord and His people.
 Our outreach and committed mission to the needs of our community, our denomination, and our world remains strong and will continue into the future.

-Our Church is located at 256 Mahoning Avenue NW in the historic section of downtown Warren, Ohio, now known as Millionaires’ Row.
+Our Church is located at 256 Mahoning Avenue NW in the historic section of downtown Warren, Ohio, now known as Millionaires Row.
+Millionaires’ Row.

-Our first church building (left) was constructed in 1832.
+Our first church building was constructed in 1832.

 Most historians believe that Joseph Badger was the first missionary in the Connecticut Western Reserve.
 This claim is impossible to verify, but it is clear that Badger was one of the earliest and most prominent religious men in northern Ohio during the early nineteenth century.